AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/modules/user.md

 ***Usage:***

-Below is an example of how to get various attributes associated to the user:
+This is an example of how to get user attributes:

 ```typescript
 import user from '@adobe/exc-app/user';